Lattice-Automation/seqfold/README.md

 ## Citations

-That papers and others that were used to develop this library are below.
-Each paper is listed along with how it relates to `seqfold`.
+Papers, and how they helped in developing `seqfold`, are listed below.

 ### Nussinov, 1980